 When cleansing yourself, avoid using harsh soaps that can dry and irritate your skin.
 Rinse with warm water.
 If you do not have irritated nipples a cream or ointment is not necessary as a preventative measure.

-That said, If you live in a dry climate or already have dry, cracked nipples you may benefit from a nipple moisturizer such as Nipple Crack.
+That said, If you live in a dry climate or already have dry, cracked nipples you may benefit from a nipple moisturizer such as our very own LIPPLE.
 We've tested out over 12 formulations ( on both nips and lips).
-Short of creating our own product (stay tuned) we feel this is the best.
 It is certified organic and free from lanolin, petroleum, dyes and fragrance.
 Just pure ingredients to relieve any pain you might be experiencing now.

 First, one of the keys to successful breastfeeding is a good latch.
 It also helps prevent sore nipples.
 When your baby latches correctly your entire nipple should be deep inside your baby’s mouth as well as some of the surrounding areola to compress the milk ducts and encourage your milk ejection reflex.
 If your newborn only sucks on your nipple it can lead to a fussy baby who is always hungry.
 If you are uncertain on how to get a correct latch a great resource is your local la leche league chapter or an international board certified lactation consultant (IBCLC).
 The International Lactation Consultant Association has a directory to find an accredited professional near you.
 Many IBCLC’s are offering virtual consults during the pandemic and most insurance plans are required to cover lactation consultations at no cost to you as preventative medicine.
 Reach out to your insurance plan to understand the specific benefits to you under your plan.